dhcai21/VReassort/README.md

 `python src/main.py --input.csv --out result --thread 8`

 If you install VReassort va Conda, you may use:

-`vreassort --input.csv --out result --thread 8`
+`python vreassort.py --input.csv --out result --thread 8`

 ## Input
 Please use the file `input.csv` to indicate the segment names and the paths to the segment sequences.